 Ecotoxicity: Calcined kaolin clay and crystalline silica are not known to be ecotoxic.
+There is no data that suggests that calcined kaolin clay or crystalline silica is toxic to birds, fish, invertebrates, microorganisms or plants.

 Persistence and degradability: Calcined kaolin clay is not degradable.
 Bioaccumulative potential: Calcined kaolin clay is not bioaccumulative.